who-knows-inc/whoknows_variations/README.md

-# Flask Variations - Continuous Deployment
+# Whoknows Variations - Continuous Deployment

 This tutorial focuses on how you can achieve Continuous Deployment of Docker images with Github Actions.